RobertoPrevato/I.js/README.md

 # I.js
-Tiny and simple utility to implement localization in JavaScript, supporting only scoped translations; and simple templates.
+Tiny utility to implement localization in JavaScript, supporting only scoped translations; and simple templates.

 ## Features
 * Supports scoped translations